talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var programID = programID_example;  // string | The identifier for the application, must be unique within the account. var integrationID = integrationID_example;  // string | The identifier for the application, must be unique within the account.
+            var loyaltyProgramId = loyaltyProgramId_example;  // string | The identifier for the loyalty program.
+            var integrationId = integrationId_example;  // string | The identifier of the profile.

             try
             {
-                // Get the Loyalty Ledger for this integrationID LoyaltyLedger result = apiInstance.GetLoyaltyPoints(programID, integrationID);
+                // Get the Loyalty Ledger for this integrationID LoyaltyLedger result = apiInstance.GetLoyaltyPoints(loyaltyProgramId, integrationId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)